Life As a Materials Engineer

 - Write for technical magazines, journals, and trade association publications.

 - Conduct training sessions on new material products, applications, or manufacturing methods for customers and their employees.

 - Solve problems in a number of engineering fields, such as mechanical, chemical, electrical, civil, nuclear, and aerospace.

-Materials Engineers state the following job skills are important in their day-to-day work.
+When polled, Materials Engineers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.